VISHAL-038/Custmer_segmentation/README.md

 ## Feature Engineering
 Features are engineered to enhance the model's ability to segment customers effectively.
 For example:
-- Combining age and spending score to create a customer behavior feature.
+- Creating a total spending feature by multiplying `Quantity` and `UnitPrice`.

 ## Modeling
 Clustering algorithms like K-Means are used to segment the customers.
 The optimal number of clusters is determined using methods like the Elbow method and Silhouette analysis.